alpriva/assemly-compiler/README.md

 # Assembly compiler

-This project is an assembler, that is compiler that translates assembly language (defined especially for this project) to machine language.
+This project is a compiler
+that translates assembly language (defined especially for this project) to machine language.
 It receives files in assembly language and builds